interledger/rafiki/packages/documentation/src/content/docs/telemetry/overview.md

 ## Instrumentation

-Rafiki currently has seven counter metrics.
-All data points (counter increases and histogram records) are exported to collection endpoints at a configurable interval (default recommended to 15s).
+Data points for all metrics (e.g. counter increases) are exported to collection endpoints at a configurable interval (default recommended to 15s).

 Metrics collected from the the sending side of a transaction: